 (iv) Bearing in mind art.
 7 (3 and 4), States are invited to provide, on a strictly voluntary basis, additional information relating to deterrents and detection of money laundering, such as customer verification, including by providing assessments and other relevant evaluations or links thereto:

+[agreed]

 Does your country enable the administrative, regulatory, law enforcement or judicial authorities in charge of efforts against money-laundering to cooperate and exchange information at the national level (art.
 7, para.
 1 (b))?